Antikythera mechanism: Proposed gear schemes

 The superior planet systems—Mars, Jupiter, and Saturn—all follow the same general principle of the lunar anomaly mechanism.
 Similar to the inferior systems, each has a gear whose centre pivot is on an extension of b1, and which meshes with a grounded gear.
 It presents a pin and a centre pivot for the epicyclic gear which has a slot for the pin, and which meshes with a gear fixed to a coaxial tube and thence to the pointer.
 Each of the three mechanisms can fit within a quadrant of the b1 extension, and they are thus all on a single plane parallel with the front dial plate.
 Each one uses a ground gear, a driving gear, a driven gear, and a gear/coaxial tube/pointer, thus, twelve gears additional in all.

 In total, there are eight coaxial spindles of various nested sizes to transfer the rotations in the mechanism to the eight pointers.
 So in all, there are 30 original gears, seven gears added to complete calendar functionality, 17 gears and three slotted bars to support the six new pointers, for a grand total of 54 gears, three bars, and eight pointers in Freeth and Jones' design.

-On the visual representation Freeth supplies in the paper, the pointers on the front zodiac dial have small, round identifying stones.
-He mentions a quote from an ancient papyrus:
+On the visual representation Freeth provides, the pointers on the front zodiac dial have small, round identifying stones.
+He refers to a quote from an ancient papyrus:

+However, more recent discoveries and research have shown that the above models are not correct.
+In 2016, the numbers 462 and 442 were found in computed tomography scans of the inscriptions dealing with Venus and Saturn, respectively.
+These relate to the synodic cycles of these planets, and indicated that the mechanism was more accurate than previously thought.

-In 2018, based on computed tomography scans, the Antikythera Mechanism Research Project proposed changes in gearing and produced mechanical parts based on this.
+In 2018, based on the CT scans, the Antikythera Mechanism Research Project proposed changes in gearing and produced mechanical parts based on this.

-In March 2021, the Antikythera Research Team at University College London, led by Freeth, published their proposed reconstruction of the entire Antikythera Mechanism.
+In March 2021, the Antikythera Research Team at University College London, led by Freeth, published a new proposed reconstruction of the entire Antikythera Mechanism.
+They were able to find gears that could be shared among the gear-trains for the different planets, by using rational approximations for the synodic cycles which have small prime factors, with the factors 7 and 17 being used for more than one planet.
+They conclude that none of the previous models "are at all compatible with all the currently known data", but their model is compatible with it.

+Freeth has directed a video explaining the discovery of the synodic cycle periods and the conclusions about how the mechanism worked.

+In 2025, one research team concluded that manufacture error in the original mechanism's gears is too great for the mechanism to have ever worked; they emphasized that the scans they used could be incorrect about the extent of imperfections.